CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/tiler.md

 ### CREATE_TILESET

 {{% bannerNote type="code" %}}
-carto.CREATE_TILESET(source_table, target_table, options)
+carto.CREATE_TILESET(input, output_table, options)
 {{%/ bannerNote %}}

 **Description**

 Creates a simple tileset.
 It differs from `carto.CREATE_SIMPLE_TILESET` in that the procedure performs a previous analysis in order to find automatically the right options for the tileset.
 It is done by extracting all the properties to be included within the tileset and sampling the data in order to avoid BigQuery limitations.
-Therefore, only `source_table` and `target_table` are mandatory and `options` can be set to `NULL`.
+Therefore, only `input` and `output_table` are mandatory and `options` can be set to `NULL`.

-* `source_table`: `STRING` that can either be a quoted qualified table name (e.g. <code>\`project-id.dataset-id.table-name\`</code>) or a full query contained by parentheses (e.g.<code>(SELECT * FROM \`project-id.dataset-id.table-name\`)</code>).
+* `input`: `STRING` that can either be a quoted qualified table name (e.g. <code>\`project-id.dataset-id.table-name\`</code>) or a full query contained by parentheses (e.g.<code>(SELECT * FROM \`project-id.dataset-id.table-name\`)</code>).
-* `target_table`: Where the resulting table will be stored.
+* `output_table`: Where the resulting table will be stored.
 It must be a `STRING` of the form <code>\`project-id.dataset-id.table-name\`</code>.
 The `project-id` can be omitted (in which case the default one will be used).
 The dataset must exist and the caller needs to have permissions to create a new table on it.
 The process will fail if the target table already exists.
 * `options`: `STRUCT<name STRING, description STRING,legend STRING, zoom_min INT64, zoom_max INT64, geom_column_name STRING, zoom_min_column STRING, zoom_max_column STRING, max_tile_size_kb INT64, tile_feature_order STRING, drop_duplicates BOOL, extra_metadata STRING>|NULL` containing the different options.
 Valid options are described in the table below.

 | Option | Description |